About this document

 Congratulations, you just completed your first communication with the DRACOON API!

-As an additional help, we will provide you with code examples in different programming and scripting languages.
+As additional help, we will provide you with code examples in different programming and scripting languages.
 Here's one for our first API call in Ruby:

 # We import some gems that make our life easy :)